Is the high-energy environment of K2-18b special?: Introduction

 \subsection{Exoplanets around K2-18}

 Two transiting objects around K2-18 were initially observed with the Kepler telescope as part of the K2 mission \citep{Montet2015} as summarized in Table \ref{tab:companions}.
 Later, \cite{Benneke2017} confirmed the planetary nature of the transit signal by detecting the same transit depth at a different wavelength (4.5 $\mu$m) using the Spitzer Space Telescope.
-The mass of K2-18b was independently determined by \cite{Cloutier2017} using the HARPS spectrograph and by \cite{Sarkis2018} with the CARMENES spectrograph. \cite{Cloutier2017} determine the mass of the planet b to be $\mathrm{8.0\pm1.9 M_\earth}$.
+The mass of K2-18b was independently determined by \cite{Cloutier2017} using the HARPS spectrograph and by \cite{Sarkis2018} with the CARMENES spectrograph. \cite{Cloutier2017} determined the mass of the K2-18b to be $\mathrm{8.0\pm1.9 M_\earth}$.
 Later, the second planet K2-18c was confirmed with both radial velocity instruments \citep{Cloutier2019} as a non-transiting planet of minimum mass $\mathrm{5.62\pm0.84 M_{\earth} \sin i}$.
-The planet b with an orbital period of 33 days has an equilibrium temperature of $\mathrm{272\pm15 K}$ \citep{Montet2015}.
-Figure \ref{fig:HZ} shows the orbital positions of the planets relative to the habitable zone (HZ), defined according to \cite{Kopparapu2013}, where surface liquid water could exist.
-Planet b is between the Recent Venus habitable zone (HZ) limit and the runaway greenhouse HZ limit, while the planet c is closer to the host star.
+The K2-18b with an orbital period of 33 days has an equilibrium temperature of $\mathrm{272\pm15 K}$ \citep{Montet2015}.
+Figure \ref{fig:HZ} shows the orbital positions of the planets relative to the habitable zone (HZ), defined according to \cite{Kopparapu2013}, where surface liquid water could exist. \cite{Kopparapu2013} describes the Recent Venus limit as an empirical inner boundary of the optimistic habitable zone.
+This is based on the possibility that Venus may have had liquid water until not long ago in its history.
+If an exoplanet gets no more energy from its star than Venus did during that period, it could still have conditions where surface water remains stable.
+A runaway greenhouse effect occurs when greenhouse gases such as $\mathrm{H_2O},\mathrm{CH_4},\mathrm{CO_2},\mathrm{N_2O}, \mathrm{O_3}$ trap outgoing thermal radiation, leading to rapid heating and the potential loss of surface liquid water.
+If water vapor reaches the stratosphere, it may escape via hydrodynamic escape, ultimately desiccating the planet \citep{Nakajima1992}.
+K2-18b is between the Recent Venus habitable zone (HZ) limit and the runaway greenhouse HZ limit, while K2-18c is closer to the host star.